 The planet Earth is located third from the Sun in the solar system.
 It is the densest planet in the Solar System and has a powerful magnetic field.
 If you are looking for facts about the Earth for kids, you are at the right place.
 The Earth is believed to be 4.5 billion years old (1).
 Interestingly, it is the only planet not named after a god.
 Also, the Earth is the only known planet that supports life, and about 70% of its surface is covered with water.
 This planet also has valleys, mountains, canyons, plains, rivers, and celestial landforms.
-Keep reading as we have combined some fascinating facts about Earth to help your children understand the planet better and share them with their friends.
+Keep reading as we have combined some fascinating facts about Earth to help your children better understand the geography, environment, and nature of planet Earth and share them with their friends.

 Information About The Earth For Kids